Ghosting?!

 Whether flirt, friend or ex: being ghosted always hurts.
 The closer and longer the relationship was, the worse.
 You opened yourself up and your trust was violated.
 We often question ourselves or feel ashamed.
 The following applies here: Ghosting has nothing to do with you, but with the other person.
 In the vast majority of cases, it is not about you, but about the other person’s feelings of being overwhelmed, difficult emotions or life circumstances.
 The exception is when a person has been unkind, transgressive or abusive.
 Then the safest option may be to break off contact by ghosting.

 This is hardly comforting, but it can help to let go of self-doubt and shame.
-Here are a few more tips:
+Here are a couple more tips:

 • Write one message.
 You can ask once if everything is ok and if the person is no longer interested in flirting/dating/being friends/being in a relationship.
 If the person doesn’t get in touch (give it a few days or weeks), then it’s time to find closure and let it go.
 (You can listen to “Let it go” really loud and sing along off-key).